Roses Tournament

-The Roses Tournament is an annual sports competition between Lancaster University and the University of York in England, often described as the largest inter-university sports tournament in Europe.
-It is organised by their respective Students' Unions, YUSU and LUSU.
+The Roses Tournament is an annual varsity sports competition between Lancaster University and the University of York in England.
+It is often described as the largest inter-university sports tournament in Europe.

+The tournament is organised by their respective Students' Unions, LUSU and York SU.
 It takes its name from the 15th-century civil war, the Wars of the Roses, between the House of Lancaster and the House of York.
-The counties of Lancashire and Yorkshire are traditionally symbolized by the red and the white rose respectively, although York teams today play in gold and black kits.
+The counties of Lancashire and Yorkshire are traditionally symbolised by the red and the white rose respectively, although some York teams play in gold and black kits.
 The competition is held every year during the early May bank holiday weekend, alternating its venue between the two universities.

 History

 The first event happened on 15 May 1965 after the Vice-Chancellor of York, Lord James of Rusholme, suggested a boat race between the two universities.
 The students amplified this idea and held a 5-day event with a variety of sports: rowing, table tennis, relay race, mixed field hockey, and tug of war.
 The winner of each of the sports received two points, and the losing vice-chancellor presented a trophy to the winning university.
 The event has continued to increase in size since its founding, with new events added every year (2004 had 37 different sports).
-Live coverage of the event is broadcast every year by a joint collaboration between the two university's student television stations YSTV and LA1:TV, and its two student radio stations, Bailrigg FM and University Radio York.
+Live coverage of the event is broadcast every year by a collaboration between the two universities' student television stations YSTV and LA1:TV, and their two student radio stations, Bailrigg FM and University Radio York.
 The importance of non-sporting social activities at the event has also been increased, with organised events on the Friday and Saturday evenings.

+In 1989, Roses celebrated its silver Jubilee with rugby, rowing, a boat race and tug of war some of the 30 sports.
+York won the tournament by 101-97 with a 3-1 win in the football securing the win.

 In the 2012 tournament a stadium was used for the first time.
 The Rugby 1sts XV battled it out at Huntington Stadium, the home of the York City Knights.
 During the 2013 tournament York opted to use the same venue again, for the second year running.

 The Lancaster University Men's Hockey Club 4th Team, Lancaster Bombers American Football team and the Lancaster Trampolining team were the only teams to remain unbeaten in the history of the tournament to date going into Roses 2012, however all three teams lost to their York counterparts in 2012.